For the purpose of the guidance below, serious incidents are identified as 'notifiable incidents'.

 Extra reporting step for critical notifiable incidents

-Further reporting requirements for supported residential services
+Further reporting protocols for supported residential services

 The following notifiable incidents must be reported to a resident’s guardian or person nominated: